Drangleic

 Can open the King’s Gate if worn.

 By this point, Vendrick had realized that his wife was a child of Dark like those attached to other kings in the ruined kingdoms he explored.
-If the pattern with others didn’t already raise suspicions, his curse certainly did.
+If the pattern with the others didn’t already raise suspicions, his curse certainly did.
 Proximity to Nashandra causes Undead to hollow, meaning that Vendrick could not have sat beside his wife again without losing visible vitality — and eventually sanity.
-Of course, this doesn’t mean that she necessarily knew about his realization.
-The portrait she evidently once posed for exhibits the same hollowing effect.
-Much like the process for the faithful producing miracles, the painter had presumably imitated her image he saw so passionately that it accurately recreated her other qualities once expressed on the canvas.
+Of course, this doesn’t mean that she necessarily knew about his realization, as her portrait exhibits the same hollowing effect.
+Much like the process for the faithful producing miracles, the painter had presumably imitated her image he saw so passionately that it accurately recreated her subtler qualities once expressed on the canvas.
 This gave the cursed Vendrick a means to notice something was wrong with both himself and his wife without seeing her in person, and he likely kept such information close to his chest.

 Another tipping point seems to be realizing the futility of firelinking.
 Perhaps the genesis of this revelation came from Aldia or his research, the elder brother’s dialogue showing that he had come to such a conclusion well beforehand — had only his younger sibling listened when confronting him at the time.
 The curse cannot be controlled with fire, as players of DS1 can attest, so revitalizing it would be pointless.
 In fact, Vendrick’s theory failed to account for an important factor: the longer shadow cast from a closer flame.
 In the man’s attempt to reach for the original fire and its Kingly soul, he had only served to strengthen his shadow.
 And who was shadowing him?
 Nashandra.
 She was the Dark which paired with him and set him on this journey.
 And if she lied to him about firelinking stopping the curse, then the monster’s true objective is obvious: the soul she always pointed him toward.

 One who seeks fire, thou try to conquer the Dark?
 I, too, sought fire once.
 One who controls the curse with fire.
 That is for sure one to be King… Unaware that it was nothing but a vacant falsehood.
-One who seeks fire, you should know the depth of your Dark.
-The further you chase fire, the deeper the Dark.
+One who seeks fire, thou shouldst know the depth of thine Dark.
+The further thee chase fire, the deeper the Dark.
 Fire, fire…

 Vendrick was being used from the start, and that knowledge smashed any illusions about his seemingly perfect wife.
 The King’s Ultra Greatsword depicts Nashandra with a heavenly aura denoting reverence.
 However, its descriptions suggests that the feelings in Vendrick’s soul which spawned the weapon might have actually been hatred.
 At the very least, the king struggled to reconcile his idealized conception of his wife with his feelings of betrayal.
 From his dialogue, we can confirm that this Undead, too, joined the crestfallen, losing all sense of who to trust, what to do, and how to push on.
 If Vendrick took the Throne and became King of Kindling, he would only be advancing his monstrous wife’s design.
 At the same time, he had already gotten her so close to the finish line, and she didn’t even strictly need him to succeed at this point.
 Therefore, the only thing that the king could muster the will to do was sabotage.